Dena Agapion, Clinical Director (212) 861-5496

 Maybe you don't think you need a specialized DBT treatment?
 More traditional CBT is also available.
 Treatment can be tailored to an individual’s needs which would be determined at the end of the consultation evaluation.
 More traditional CBT is also offered depending on the client’s needs.
 The consultation evaluations allows for the individual to meet and discuss their treatment needs and personal history.
 It also allows for orientation to the treatment and treatment recommendations based on the information provided.
 Those who come in for a consultation, do not have to decide by the end of session, how they would like to proceed.
 Instead, they will be given written material to review before beginning treatment.
 We will be there for you every step of your journey.
 Our goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in life.

 Dena Agapion attended The University of Massachusetts, Boston and graduated with a Bachelors of Arts in Psychology and Program of Study in Substance Abuse in 1993.
 She attended Boston College for graduate school and was awarded her MSW and LCSW in 1995.
 Her first experience working with personality disorders was in outpatient Psychiatric Services at Massachusetts General Hospital.
 It was with an eagerness to enhance her clinical development, that she continued her education at the Boston Graduate School of Modern Psychoanalysis from 1996- 1998.
 In addition to her modern analytic training, her DBT training began simultaneously (in 1996) while treating clients, as an outpatient clinician at Massachusetts Mental Health Center in Boston MA.
 In 1998 she was intensively trained by Behavioral Tech, Dr. Marsha Linehan’s trainers.
 Her skills were applied by serving as an ACT team leader for high risk young adults and clinician for mobile crisis team/ first responders.
 She continued to provide DBT while employed by New York Presbyterian Hospital/Weill Cornell /Payne Whitney Outpatient Clinic in Manhattan NY (NYPH).
 Her private practice opened in 2002, while also on staff at NYPH, offering DBT/CBT to adults suffering from complex and multiple diagnoses.
 After more than two decades as a psychotherapist, she is categorized as an expert in treating complex and multiple diagnoses, including BPD but not limited to BPD.
 Dena has also completed intensive training in prolonged exposure, DBT-PE, for those who suffer from PTSD.
 She specializes in treating young adults, though all adults are welcome.
 Licensed therapists seeking clinical supervision are also welcomed.

-Ms Cappi opened her private practice in 2001 offering DBT/CBT to adults suffering from complex multiple diagnosis.
+Ms. Cappi opened her private practice in 2001 offering DBT/Cognitive Behavioral Therapy (CBT) to adults suffering with complex multiple diagnosis.
 She brings her expertise to her work with adults with BPD and to family members of adult children suffering from BPD.
 During her many years of experience, Ms. Cappi has provided compassionate treatment to adults

 Many individuals experience symptoms associated with painful diagnoses and traumatic events.
 Anxiety, irritability, and hopelessness can linger and cause difficulty in daily functioning long after the trauma.
 Suffering with a mental illness is also incredibly difficult and isolating.